CobyWalters/sm64-blj-trainer/README.md

 After that, the ROM should be possible to compile with just `libdragon make`.

 ## Credits
-* wermi - main code and graphics
+* xandrey - initial python code
-* kolunio - testing, minor improvements and code review
+* coby - porting to n64

 Special thanks to xandrey, wermi, kolunio, GTM_, and GreenSuigi.